This is where Italian art begins.

 Dante placed him in Purgatory in the Divine Comedy, noting that his fame had already been eclipsed by his own pupil.

-That pupil was Giotto, who is also in this room.
+That pupil was Giotto, whose work will be the third we see in this room.